Annual Review and Remuneration Report

 Our performance and achievements in the past year

-To modernise our governance and ensure the profession is equipped for the future, your elected Governing Council have proposed a series of changes to the RICS bye-laws.
-Governing Council put forward a two-stage approach for introducing and implementing these changes.
+To modernise our governance and ensure the profession is equipped for the future, your elected Governing Council have proposed a series of changes to the RICS Bye-Laws.
+Governing Council has put forward a two-stage approach for introducing and implementing these changes.

 Over the course of 2019, we will work to:

-As a result of these reforms, RICS members can expect to benefit from more agile decision making over the future direction of RICS and how we best lead and support the profession.
-Most importantly of all we believe these reforms help improve our effectiveness and our impact and therefore secure our future as a self-regulating profession, trusted to set and enforce standards to the benefit of the public good.
+As a result of these reforms, RICS members can expect to benefit from agile decision making over the future direction of RICS and how we best lead and support the profession.
+We believe these reforms help improve our effectiveness and our impact and, therefore, secure our future as a self-regulating profession, trusted to set and enforce standards to the benefit of the public good.

 Council are drawing up a proposal and will seek approval from the profession via a vote in late 2019.